FabulousFabs/MSc_Rapid_Statistical_Learning/experiment/README.md

 4. Definition&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *(4000ms)*
 5. Delay&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(jittered, ~1500ms)*

+Consequently, a full run of this task should take no longer than 16 minutes.
+For a full view of what happens, please refer to `rslEXPO.sce`, `rslEXPO_MAIN.pcl` and the relevant shared sub-routines in `rsl_SUBS.pcl` as well as configuration in `rsl_INFO.pcl`.

 ### 2AFC (cue = definition)
 This is a variant of the classical two-alternative forced choice task wherein a definition of a word is presented visually and then followed by presentation of two auditory stimuli.
 Participants then have to make a decision about which auditory stimulus corresponds to the initially presented definition and, upon having done so, get visual feedback on their decision.
 As such, the procedure is: